Your search returned 98 cottages.

 If the day is drawing to a close and you don’t feel like cooking, Bowness hosts many delightful bars and restaurants.
 The Sol Bar is a delightful Tapas bar with excellent food served upstairs and a wide variety of beers, wine and cocktails served downstairs.
 It has a friendly and relaxed atmosphere and you could almost be on a quaint street in Spain.

 For something a little bit different both The Porto and the village inn, both located in the centre of Bowness provide an excellent choice.

-The Porto provides award winning dining in beautiful Bowness on Windermere.
+The Porto provides award-winning dining whilst staying in your Bowness-on-Windermere accommodation.
 Delivering freshly-prepared food, using locally-sourced ingredients from the best regional suppliers.
 The A La Carte menu makes the most of the local larder and Cumbrian traditions, filled with dishes set to please the senses.

-The Village Inn Bar and Grill offer a great range of main courses from pasta through to traditional favourites such as beer battered fish and chips and of course a fantastic choice of drinks.
+The Village Inn Bar and Grill offer a great range of main courses from pasta to traditional favourites such as beer-battered fish and chips and of course a fantastic choice of drinks.